Butoh Workshop Summer 2026 in Pariswith Juju Alishina

 Maryline Martias from Trois-Rivières, Guadeloupe

-: participated in the July 2024 internship
+: participated in the July 2024 workshop

 Seguin Sabina from Paris, France

-: participated in the July 2023 internship
+: participated in the July 2023 workshop

 Irene Gwerder from Zurich, Switzerland